chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 Yeah!

-Now you might be wondering what the _HECK_ `'dialect+driver://username:password@host:port/database'` is (which we'll get to in a moment).
+Now you might be wondering where the _HECK_ `'dialect+driver://username:password@host:port/database'` comes from.. no worries!
+We'll get to in a moment.

 Just remember that `create_engine` is the crucial first step we must take to start driving the conversation with our database.